MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2-winui3-sample.md

 1. Click the **I Accept** button.

-   The two NuGet packages are updated, and the number next to the **Updates** tab is removed.
+   The NuGet packages are updated, and the number next to the **Updates** tab is removed.

 1. Click the **View** menu, and then click the **Output** menuitem.